The Relationship Clinic logo with Ethel Mosena MA LMFT

 A Simple Guide to Checking Your Benefits

 The best place to start is with your insurance provider directly.
-Most insurance companies now cover telehealth sessions just as they would in-person appointments, but it’s always wise to confirm the specifics of your plan.
-Grab your insurance card and find the member services phone number on the back.
-When you call, tell them you want to understand your "outpatient mental health benefits" and specifically ask about coverage for "telehealth" or "online therapy."
-They can tell you exactly what services are included, what your financial responsibility will be, and if there are any limitations you should know about.
+Grab your insurance card and call the member services number on the back.
+Tell them you want to understand your "outpatient mental health benefits" and specifically ask about coverage for "telehealth" or "online therapy."

 Key Questions to Ask Your Insurance Company